 As we discuss using certain digital tools, or accessing certain websites and services, you may encounter issues with students access.
 Keep these accessibility factors in mind when using instructional technology:

-- The type of device students are using - avoid using software that is comparable to limited operating systems (Windows, Mac, iOS, Android, etc.)
+- The type of device students are using - avoid using software that has limited compatibility with operating systems (Windows, Mac, iOS, Android, etc.)

 - Student's access to a quality internet connection - Can they access from home, are there after hours lab times available?

 - Costs - Are there costs associated with using certain software, apps, or web resources?